BernardJeremy/twitch-to-slack/README.md

 - `twitchAPILink` : Link to the twich API page (You shouldn't have to change this).
 - `clientToken` : Application's client_id, requested by Twich API.
 You have to [register](https://www.twitch.tv/kraken/oauth2/clients/new) your application to get one.
 - `chaineID` : Name of the watched stream (`ogaminglol` in `https://www.twitch.tv/ogaminglol`).
 Could be a single string or an array of string, to watch multiple stream.
+- `notificationOnStatusChange` : Set to `true` or `false` to enable or to disable the notification if the status (name) of the stream change.
 - `slackHookUrl` :  Link to your Slack incoming-webhooks.
 - `slackHookName` :  Name to display when you will get notified on Slack.